jannelliv/flinkMonitor/replayer/src/main/resources/README.txt

             value if -vv repeatedly reports underruns.

     -n <number of sources>
-	    Number of different input sources
+	    Number of different input sources, output will be written to kafka

+    -e
+	    explicit emissiontime

+    --terms NO_TERM | TIMESTAMPS | TIMEPOINTS
+            controls the generation of timestamps in the parser

-    -o <host>:<port> | kafka
+    -o <host>:<port>
             Opens a TCP server listening on the given host name and port.
             Only a single client is accepted, to which the output is written.
-            If this parameter is set to kafka, the output is written to Kafka.
             If this option is not given, writes to stdout.

     -k      Allow TCP client to reconnect.